 To finish the work up we used Sharpie to add emphasis.

-Finally, each student created a card that identifies the fraction of each color used in the artwork.
-This is a pretty popular activity and you can find tons of lessons online.
+each color used in the artwork.
+This is a pretty popular activity and

 This wrapped up the Visual Art component of this lesson.